 Housing costs in Oakdale are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Oakdale is a decidedly white-collar town, with fully 85.10% of the workforce employed in white-collar jobs, well above the national average.
+Oakdale is a decidedly white-collar town, with fully 85.85% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Oakdale is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Oakdale who work in sales jobs (13.67%), management occupations (13.20%), and teaching (11.46%).
+There are especially a lot of people living in Oakdale who work in teaching (14.33%), management occupations (13.61%), and office and administrative support (10.76%).

 Oakdale is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Oakdale citizens is very high relative to the national average among all cities (21.84%): 35.19% of adults in Oakdale have a bachelor's degree or even advanced degree.
+The education level of Oakdale citizens is substantially higher than the typical US community, as 33.57% of adults in Oakdale have at least a bachelor's degree.

 The people who call Oakdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oakdale residents report their race to be White, followed by Asian.
+The greatest number of Oakdale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Oakdale include Irish, German, English, and Polish.

 The most common language spoken in Oakdale is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.